-So the evening turned out to be this funny famous German speaking chef cooking for everyone in the room.
+So the evening turned out to be this funny famous German-speaking chef cooking for everyone in the room.
 Somebody pinch me.

-Chef Gutenbrunner owns four well known restaurants in NYC.
-Michelin star Wallsé in the West Village, Cafe Sabarsky in the Neue Galerie museum on the upper East Side, Blaue Gans in Tribeca and The Upholstery Store, a West village wine bar currently under renovation.
+Chef Gutenbrunner owns four well-known restaurants in NYC.
+Michelin star Wallsé in the West Village, Cafe Sabarsky in the Neue Galerie museum on the Upper East Side, Blaue Gans in Tribeca and The Upholstery Store, a West Village wine bar currently under renovation.

-The class sat at tables topped with a large bottles of Gerolsteiner mineral water and printed copies of the recipes with room on each to make our own notes as we followed food preparations.
+The class sat at tables topped with large bottles of Gerolsteiner mineral water and printed copies of the recipes with room on each to make our own notes as we followed food preparations.
 The first course was pea soup, which to be honest, was never my favorite in the past because of the color and the heavy texture.

 His version was made with blanched shelled fresh peas and pineapple mint (which happens to be growing on my terrace.)
 The gorgeous bight green colored soup was finished with pouring a bit of fennel/mint oil over the top before serving.